Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries: Magnetoelastic coupling rates

 \section{Magnetoelastic coupling rates}

-In this Appendix we provide the magnetoelastic coupling rates introduced in Section~\ref{subsec:magnetoelastic_interaction}.
+In this appendix we provide the magnetoelastic coupling rates introduced in Sec.~\ref{subsec:magnetoelastic_interaction}.
 In that section we expressed the magnon-phonon interaction Hamiltonian Eq.~(\ref{eq:me_interaction_Hamiltonian}) with the help of the integral expressions $I^{(j)}$ ($j\in\{1,2,3\}$).
 These expressions read

 where for compactness we defined